jose-villar/vim-tagasort/README.md

 # vim-tagattsort (tag attributes sorter)
-Vim plugin for sorting alphabetically the attributes of html-alike tags.
+Vim plugin for alphabetically sorting attributes of tags (html, jsx, etc).
 It also enhances their format to improve readability.

 ## Example